knpuniversity/phpunit/knpu/mock-return.md

 Oh, and in this case, the code is `->will()` and then `$this->returnValueMap()`.
-But there's also a single method called `willReturnValueMap()`: each of these return method can be called with both styles.
+But there's also a single method called `willReturnValueMap()`: each of these return methods can be called with both styles.

 There's also another called `willReturnCallback()` where you can pass a callback and return whatever value you want.
 It's got the power of the value map... but is